 Milk and Juice

-There’s a high likelihood that you are going to be paying up to 50% more for branded items from the milk and juice aisles of your supermarket.
-Generic and branded versions of these drinks are comparable in nutrients, and if you’d like to save a bit more every month, then why not jump on the generic brands instead?
+There’s a high likelihood that you’ll pay up to 50% more for branded items in the milk and juice aisles of your supermarket.
+Generic and branded versions of these drinks are comparable in terms of nutrients, and if you’d like to save a bit more every month, why not switch to generic brands instead?

 Canned Foods

-Canned foods that are branded can sometimes be up to 60% higher than their generic replicas.
+Branded canned foods can sometimes be up to 60% more expensive than their generic counterparts.
 That’s quite a significant difference, and think of all the money that could be saved if you went for generic canned foods instead.

 Grains and Cereals

 It’s easy for you or your children to fall for the TV advertisements for branded cereal.
-Cereal brands put a lot of money into their marketing sectors, and that comes with higher prices for their products.
+Cereal brands invest heavily in marketing, which leads to higher product prices.
 Next time you purchase cereal or grains, try opting for the generic versions if you’d like to save a little extra.